Louis-Aime/calendrical-javascript/index.md

 ## Demonstrator usage
 With the first panel, choose a custom calendar, then enter a date in this calendar.
-If you use the "historic" calendar, you can specify the switching day to Gregorian.
+If you use the "Gregorian" calendar, you can specify the switching day to New Style Gregorian.
 With the next panels, specify the display options.
 You may choose a Unicode built-in calendar.
 The date projected are displayed in the last panels.
 The first panel also shows the week figures, with which you can specify a date.